bored-potato/potato-notes/_pages/index.md

   Take a look at <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
 </p> -->

-This is a small corner of the internet for me to put down some [[notes]] here and there.
+This is a small corner of the internet for the little photo that is me to put down some [[notes]] here and there.
 All sorts can go in here, so I hope you might find some parts of it useful.

 <style>